-The only appropriate attitude, the only fitting, corresponding response to God on my part is:
+The only appropriate attitude, the only fitting, corresponding response to God’s profound love for me is:

 Carmelite life is modeled on the lives of Mary and Joseph.

-The religious observance, therefore, in the Carmelite Order is such as to create an environment in which the soul can expand and open out to God.
+The way of life of the Carmelite Sisters creates an environment in which the soul can expand and open out to God.
 It provides opportunities for coming into frequent contact with Him.

-In other words, the whole pattern of Carmelite life is ordered to a single end: to facilitate a life of friendship with Christ.
-Since prayer is the greatest power on earth, there are no boundaries to the influence of prayer.
+In other words, the whole pattern of Carmelite life is ordered to a single end: to make possible a life of friendship with Christ.
+Since prayer is the greatest power on earth, because there are no boundaries to the influence of prayer.